European stocks lose steam after five-day rally | Business

 European stocks lose steam after five-day rally

+Technology and healthcare heavyweights also fell after strong gains this week.
+Global stock markets rallied earlier this week as investors took the view that a divided U.S. Congress could delay major policy changes including tighter scrutiny on big American firms.

-Also weighing on the markets, technology and healthcare heavyweights fell after strong gains this week.
-U.S. Democrat Joe Biden was moving closer to victory over Republican President Donald Trump in the race for White House, but the outcome was unclear with votes still being tallied and Trump falsely claiming the election was being "stolen" from him.
+Democrat Joe Biden was moving closer to victory over Republican President Donald Trump in the race for White House, but the outcome was unclear with votes still being tallied and Trump falsely claiming the election was being "stolen" from him.
+"Nagging doubts remain that the eventual outcome may well end up in the U.S. courts," Michael Hewson, chief market analyst at CMC Markets wrote in a morning note.

+"For now, financial markets don't appear too concerned, however it would still seem prudent to take some money off the table as we head into the weekend."
+Insurers got a boost after Germany's Allianz reported an surprise 6% rise in third-quarter net profit.

 - READ MORE ON: